Winter Stay, Speakeasy, & Sleigh Rides

 In Great Camp tradition, as one of the last original Great Camps still open to the public, the following experiences are added to your booking.

-*For the Fall the Adirondack Alps Restaurant is only open on weekends; stays of any length are required to span a Saturday.
+*For the Fall the Adirondack Alps Restaurant is only open on weekends; stays of any length are required to span a Friday or Saturday.